k11111t/3rd-year-project/README.md

-# 3rd year project
+# Virtual map of Kilburn
- My final year project for my university degree.
+ My final year project for my BSc in Computer Science at University of Manchester - dissertation.

  ## Tech Stack:
  - Frontend: HTML | JS | CSS | MapboxAPI
  - Backend: PHP | SQL | JSON

-## Decscription
+## Description

  Web application displays the map of the Kilburn building (Computer Science building on the University of Manchester campus).